mahim-dewan/notice-module-server/readme.md

 - Allows creating new notices with full backend validation.

-- Fetches all existing notices from the database.
+- Automatic Notice Publishing Based on Scheduled Time

 - Prevents saving empty or invalid data.

+- Fetches notices with pagination and sorting by createdAt in descending order.

 - Centralized error handling for all API requests.